The Regularized Hadamard Expansion: Introduction

 showing that the summand~$2 i \varepsilon \xi^0$ in~\eqref{Gammareg} is {\em{not}} small and cannot be neglected.
 But the term quadratic in~$\varepsilon$ in~\eqref{Gammareg} can be omitted if we write the error term as

-This simple observation, which was indeed the starting point of the formalism of the continuum limit, has its counterpart in a much more general setting.
-Namely, it leads to the a general rule to take into account only the terms linear in~$\varepsilon$, but to neglect quadratic and higher orders.
+This simple observation, which was indeed the starting point for developing the formalism of the continuum limit, extends to a much more general setting.
+Namely, it leads to the general rule to take into account only the terms linear in~$\varepsilon$, but to neglect quadratic and higher orders.
 This rule was derived and explained in different variants in~\cite[Chapter~4]{pfp} and~\cite[Section~2.4]{cfs}.
 It can be understood already in Minkowski space without interaction from the fact that only the structure of the linear terms in~$\varepsilon$ is robust when considering general regularizations (as is explained in~\cite[\S2.4.2]{cfs} in the example of linear combinations of $i \varepsilon$-regularizations; for the general analysis see~\cite[Chapter~4]{pfp}).
 If an interaction is present, one sees explicitly from the analysis in~\cite[Appendix~D]{pfp} and~\cite[Appendix~F]{cfs} that the quadratic terms in~$\varepsilon$ cannot be described by transport equations.
 With this in mind, in this paper we always restrict attention to the terms linear in~$\varepsilon$.
-Writing the resulting error term in the form \beq \bigg(1 + \O\Big( \frac{\varepsilon^2}{\Gamma} \Big) \bigg) \:, \eeq this error term is dimensionless and can be used in curved space-time as well.
+Writing the resulting error term in the form \beq \bigg(1 + \O\Big( \frac{\varepsilon^2}{\Gamma} \Big) \bigg) \:, \eeq this error term is dimensionless and can be used in curved space-time as well (we remark that these error terms will be refined in Section~\ref{sectransport}; see~\eqref{fehlerneu}).

-We now give a short outline and state our main results.
+We now give an outline of our main results.
 In Section~\ref{secscal} a Klein-Gordon field is considered.
-For the regularized Hadamard expansion we make the ansatz \beq \eeq where \beq \Gamma_\bullet(x,y) = \Gamma(x,y) + i \varepsilon f_\bullet(x,y) \eeq with real-valued continuous functions~$f_\bullet$ which are smooth away from the diagonal~$x=y$ (where the bullets stand for any subscript~$[\cdot]$ or~$\{\cdot\}$).
-We always work modulo error terms of the form~\eqref{fehler}.
-We point out that the regularization is described by the sequences of functions
+For the regularized Hadamard expansion of a bi-solution~$T^\varepsilon$ we make the ansatz \beq \eeq where